badbruce07/badbruce07.github.io/_posts/2014-11-18-weekly-tasks.markdown

 On November 18, 2014 I continued working on Global Census for datasets in Jamaica.
 I filled out datasets information for Transportation Tables and National Statistics.

-The Transportable Tables dataset provided valid information over the website <a> http://jutc.com/timetables.php </a>, where data is provided online through entering a bus number in the search box near the end of the page.
+The Transportable Tables dataset provides valid information over the website <a> http://jutc.com/timetables.php </a>, where data is provided online through entering a bus number in the search box near the end of the page.
 For example, entering 72 would lead you to another page showing a table below:
 <br/>